Werner Clement: Early career

 Clement gained initial experience in the field of development aid in Senegal and former Upper Volta, which resulted in assisting to establish the first educational plan for Senegal.
 He graduated from the Vienna University of Economics and Business in 1963 and received his PhD in economics in 1965.
-He obtained a job as an assistant to the then Austrian Minister of Finance, Stephan Koren, from 1968-70.
+He obtained a job as an assistant to the then Austrian Minister of Finance, Stephan Koren, from 1968 to 1970.
 This resulted in him becoming the youngest full professor nationwide at that time in 1970 at the University of Innsbruck.

-Specializing in the fields of Human Resources, Economics of Education and the Labour Market, he also served as a founding member of the University of Klagenfurt from 1970-76.
+Specializing in the fields of Human Resources, Economics of Education and the Labour Market, he also served as a founding member of the University of Klagenfurt from 1970 to 1976.
 While holding the professorial post at Innsbruck University, he led the team which developed the first educational plan in the Provincia Autonoma di Alto Adige (South Tyrol).
-He was also a consultant to the German Institute for Labour Market and Vocational Research, attached to the Federal Agency of Labour 1976-83.
+He was also a consultant to the German Institute for Labour Market and Vocational Research, attached to the Federal Agency of Labour 1976–83.

 International expert and Qualification 2000

 Clement has served in numerous international organizations over many years, including the OECD, Council of Europe, UNESCO, ILO, World Bank, UNIDO etc., working in manpower requirement analysis, educational finance, continuing education etc. Am He served as a country examiner of France, Switzerland, USA, Sweden and Australia and contributed to or chaired the respective OECD reports.

 In summer 1984, while holding a post at the Ministère du Travail, Paris, he was affiliated to a unit dealing with industrial restructuring in France.

 In Austria, he chaired the Economic and Social Advisory Board to the Parity Commission delivering a report, entitled "Qualification 2000", which led to the establishment of "Colleges of Higher Education" (Fachhochschule) in Austria.

 From early 1980, his interests focussed on structural and industrial economics.
 He served as a member of (or expert to) consultative bodies in Austria dealing with areas such as economic policy, education, technology, and structural and regional policy.
-He was also a member of the advisory council of the Austrian People's Party (ÖVP) from 1981-1988.
+He was also a member of the advisory council of the Austrian People's Party (ÖVP) from 1981 to 1988.